apollo-lhc/SM_ZYNQ_FW/README.txt

 Organization:
   Build scripts are in ./scripts and are called by the Makefile

-  Zynq block diagram generation tcl scripts are in ./bd/
+  Zynq block diagram generation tcl scripts are in ./src/ZynqOS
     create.tcl is automatically called by build scripts.
+  This relies on the tcl scripts in the submodule in bd.

   HDL & constraint files are in ./src with top.vhd as the top module.

   OS:
     ./os/hw contains device-tree elements and the xilinx hwdef files needed to build the PS system ./os/zynq_os_mods contains recipes for mods/patches for/of the petalinux system.
-    ./os/software contains some useful software to cross compile for the PS.